coskuntekin/baidu_weather_widget/README.md

 ### Baidu Weather Widget
 It's simple weather widget.
+Made by AngularJS.
 If you wanna use please get your API Key.
 Link is [here](http://lbsyun.baidu.com/apiconsole/key)

 ### What's Include